ErinaTheDummy/SwordToShield/SpellCompendium.md

 Duration: instantaneous
 Casting Time: 10 minutes
 Description:
-You obliterate a soul within your posession and return one creature whos name you speak aloud for the entire duration of casting this spell.
+You obliterate a soul within your possession and return one creature who's name you speak aloud for the entire duration of casting this spell.
 The target returns to life in perfect health and free of any curses in an area within 100 feet of you.